dotlang/language/basics.md

 4. You can add a function after definition of a struct type by `fn{...}` notation.
 This will be executed on each instantiation of that type and can be used for logging or validation purposes.
 5. Optional fields: When creating a value of struct type and don't specify value for fields which can be `nothing`, they will be set to `nothing`.
 6. Edit: You can create a new struct value based an existing value.
 This will merge them all.
 (Example A).
+7. If struct literal type can be inferred from context, you can omit type and use `&{...}` notation (Example B).

 **Examples**